wil2106/mapfacts/readme.md

 - Supabase row level security rules

 ## Run locally on ios
-- Install depedencies
+- Install depedencies in root folder and in ./website folder
-- Make a first build with ```eas build --platform ios --profile development```
+- Make a first app build with ```eas build --platform ios --profile development```
 - Fill ./website/public/.well-known/apple-app-site-association
 - Deploy ./website on vercel for example
 - Create a supabase project